Fundoshi: Types and uses

 The fundoshi is first mentioned in the classic Japanese history text, the Nihon Shoki.
 They are also depicted on clay figurines, haniwa.
-The fundoshi was the underwear of choice for all adults regardless of sex, wealth, or social status.
+The fundoshi was the underwear of choice for all males regardless of age, wealth or social status, as well as ama divers.
 This changed after the Second World War, when Americanization popularized elasticized undergarments.
 There are several types of fundoshi, including rokushaku, kuroneko, mokko and etchū.

 Fundoshi are worn in several basic styles depending upon how they are wrapped around the body.
 The most relaxed type consists of a strip of cloth, wound around the hips, secured at the small of the back by knotting or twisting, with the excess brought forward between the legs, and tucked through the cloth belt in front to hang as an apron.

 The rokushaku fundoshi (Japanese: 六尺ふんどし／六尺褌) is traditionally favored as activewear.
 Its name is derived from its traditional measurements of a cloth that is six ("roku") shaku (1.818 m) long and one shaku (30.3 cm) wide.
 It is formed by winding the cloth around the hips, then bringing the excess length back between the legs to twist around the belt cloth at the back.
 The fundoshi is often twisted to create a thong effect at the back.
 This was worn as the standard male bathing suit.
 Male children were often told to wear this kind of fundoshi because a boy in trouble could be easily lifted out of the water by the back cloth of his fundoshi.

 The third style, called Etchū fundoshi (Japanese:越中褌), which originated in the vicinity of Toyama Prefecture, is a long rectangle of cloth with tapes at one narrow end.
 Etchū fundoshi is a length of cloth; however, it has a strip of material at the waist to form a fastening or string.
 The dimensions are 14 in width by about 40 in length, and it is tied with the material strip in front of the body.
 One ties the tapes around the hips, with the cloth at the small of the back, and then pulls the cloth between the legs and through the belt, letting the remainder hang as an apron.
 Such fundoshi was issued to Japanese troops in World War II, and often were the sole garb of Allied POWs in tropic areas.

-The best material for this is white linen or white cotton.
-Silk crepe may be used according to one's taste, but plain silk is not suitable.
+Common materials for fundoshi include white linen or white cotton; silk crepe may be used according to one's taste, but plain silk is not suitable.
 In winter it may be lined with similar material, but in other seasons it is always single.
 Both ends (or front and back) are hemmed to put cords through.
 One of the cords forms a loop to suspend the front end from the neck, and the other secures the back end by being tied in the front.